-Cornwall is a deeply spiritual place steeped in ancient history retaining a unique Celtic energy and its own Celtic Cornish language.
-The land has an abundance of folklore and ‘hidden folk’ – the Piskies and Knockers who inhabit the mines and deep underground places.
-Cornwall is full of enigmatic stone circles, holy wells, potent waters and powerful earth energy currents that connect with one another.
-When visiting here one can discover the ancestor’s beliefs, spirituality, myths, legends and history within the ‘Wisdom of the Ages’.
-West Penwith at the ‘toe’ of Britain is surrounded by the ocean and mighty coastal cliffs that can be described as a ‘land out of time’.
-While some sites are associated with witches and fairies, they are described by William Bottrell as Celtic monuments that may have been used as calendars to mark the solstices.
+Cornwall is a deeply spiritual place steeped in ancient history retaining its unique Celtic energy and Cornish language.
+The land has produced an abundance of folklore and we feel the presence of the ‘hidden folk’ – Piskies and Knockers that inhabit the mines and deep underground places.
+Cornwall is full of enigmatic stone circles, holy wells, potent waters and powerful earth energy currents.
+When visiting here one can learn about the beliefs of the ancestors, spirituality, myths, legends and history within the ‘Wisdom of the Ages’.
+West Penwith at the ‘toe’ of Britain is surrounded by the ocean and mighty coastal cliffs and it can be described as a ‘land out of time’.
+While some sites are associated with witches and fairies, they are also described by William Bottrell as Celtic monuments that may have been used as calendars to mark the solstices.
 He described holed stones as ‘crick’ stones containing healing properties and holy wells that are used for divination and healing.

 Each person connects with these sites in their own way, by meditation, ceremonies, and dowsing, also by treading the secluded country paths leading to secret holy wells, lone standing stones, hidden stone circles, caves and cromlechs.
-These are all connected with evocative, appealing legends and folklore that enchant all who visit these places.
+They are all connected with evocative, appealing legends and folklore that enchant many who visit.

 Image – Joan’s Cottage at the Museum of Witchcraft and Magic by Patheos.

-More information can be found on these by reading the well researched discoveries of renowned Historian Jason Semmens.
+More information can be found by reading the well researched discoveries of renowned Historian Jason Semmens.
 Art Cornwall